Chief’s Advisory Committee

 Organization

-The Chief’s Advisory Committee elects from its appointed membership a Chair and Vice Chair whose duties include coordinating meeting agendas and committee support with the assistance of the Chief of Police, presiding over meetings and serving as the spokesperson of the Chief’s Advisory Committee.
+The Chief’s Advisory Committee elects from its appointed membership a Chair and Vice Chair whose duties include: coordinating meeting agendas and committee support with the assistance of the Staff Liaison and Chief of Police, presiding over meetings and serving as the spokesperson of the Chief’s Advisory Committee.
 The Vice Chair serves in the absence of the Chair.

 Meetings

-The Chief’s Advisory Committee holds regular monthly meetings and will meet as often as determined necessary by the Chair of the committee in consultation with the Chief of Police.
+The Chief’s Advisory Committee holds regular monthly meetings and will meet as often as determined necessary by the Chair of the committee in consultation with the Staff Liaison and Chief of Police.
 The committee complies with all public meeting requirements.
 All meetings of the committee will be open to the public.
-Special meetings may be called at any time by the Chair.
-At least 48 hours before the time and place shall be given by the City or by the Chair to each member of the committee.
-Dublin Police Department staff members maintain minutes of all Chief’s Advisory Committee meetings.

 Reporting Requirements